Help with San Diego County flood relief

 A23: Please see above for the income tax returns and payments that qualify for the June 17 relief.
 Like the IRS, there are a couple information returns that do not qualify for the postponed due date.
 For more information visit IRS postpones tax-filing and tax-payment deadline.

-A24: Taxpayers should write the name (ie. San Diego Flood) of the disaster on top of the tax return in blue or black ink.
-If using tax software, follow the instructions indicate the return qualifies for disaster relief.
+A24: Taxpayers should write the name of the disaster (for example, San Diego Flood) at the top of the tax return in blue or black ink.
+If using tax software, follow your software's instructions to indicate the return qualifies for disaster relief.